National Hurricane Center nailed track forecast for Laura within a mile and 3 days in advance

 Since the 1970s, the Hurricane Center’s average track errors have decreased by about two-thirds, but intensity forecasts showed very little improvement through the early 2000s.

-Intensity forecasts have begun to improve over the past 15 years or so.
+Intensity forecasts have begun to improve over the past 15 years or so, however.

 A study published this month in the journal Weather and Forecasting found a recent “notable improvement trend … that has been statistically significant and accelerating.”

 Despite these gains, the study acknowledged that predicting when storms will rapidly intensify is a major challenge.
-Rapid intensification refers to at least a 35 mph increase in winds in 24 hours.
-Laura saw its winds in increase 65 mph in 24 hours, the fastest rate on record in the Gulf of Mexico, tied with one other storm.
+Rapid intensification refers to at least a 35-mph increase in winds in 24 hours.
+Laura saw its winds increase by 65 mph in 24 hours, the fastest rate on record in the Gulf of Mexico, tied with one other storm.

 “While we are better able to recognize the environmental conditions that support rapid intensification, knowing when it will start and how long it will last before an eyewall replacement cycle occurs or some other factor stops the intensification trend is still quite difficult,” wrote Brennan.